Smoking meat is a demanding task and quite frankly it is not for everyone.

 The unfortunate thing is that it’s hard to tell the difference between a good smoker and a bad smoker, although the reverse flow thermal circulation design is a very good indicator that it is a pretty good smoker grill and you should buy it.

-Temperatures near the firebox in poorly designed offsets are on average 38° Celsius more than the cooking chamber and heat transfer is not guaranteed, moreover, the materials used for these kinds of smokers are thin metal sheets which makes it easy for heat to dissipate.
+Temperatures near the firebox in poorly designed offsets are on average 38° Celsius more than the cooking chamber and heat transfer is not guaranteed, moreover, the materials used for these kinds of smokers are thin metal sheets which make it easy for heat to dissipate.

 Nevermind the money you spent on fuel consumption but what’s worse is that it creates an uneven heating and will not cook the meat properly.